Location

 Training helps hospital staff recognize that biases exist and helps them take steps to reduce the impact of those biases on workplace interactions and decisions.

-Two members of hospital facility leadership serve on the Cradle Cincinnati Learning Collaborative Circle of Advisors.
+This hospital facility has at least two members serving on the Cradle Cincinnati Learning Collaborative Circle of Advisors.

 Centering the voices of those with lived experiences is essential for creating a more inclusive, equitable, and empathetic society.
 It fosters a culture of listening, learning, and empathy, ultimately leading to better outcomes for all members of society.

-The hospital facility is actively working with Queens Village to center the voices of patients with lived experiences.
+The hospital facility is actively working with Queens Village Advisory Board and partners to center the voices of patients with lived experiences.

 Crafting strategies to improve maternal and infant health is essential for driving systemic change by enabling targeted interventions, fostering collaboration and engagement, facilitating learning and adaptation, and building momentum for sustained impact.
 It provides a structured approach to addressing complex systemic issues and achieving meaningful and lasting transformation.

-Bon Secours Mercy Health, with leadership representation from the Cincinnati Market, is participating in two national equity collaboratives: Premier’s Health Equity Collaborative and The Institute for Healthcare Improvement’s Pursing Equity Collaborative.
+Participation in Perinatal & Health Equity Collaboratives: The hospital facility participates in the Premier Perinatal Improvement Collaborative (PPCI) and the Ohio Perinatal Quality Collaborative (OPQC), aiming to improve perinatal care and outcomes.
+Bon Secours Mercy Health, with leadership representation from the Cincinnati Market, participates in two national equity collaboratives: Premier’s Health Equity Collaborative and The Institute for Healthcare Improvement’s Pursuing Equity Collaborative.